StratusNetwork/Rotations/README.md

 # Stratus Network Map Rotations

 This repository hosts the rotation information for all Stratus Network servers.
-It is also used as a **Map Issue Tracker** and **Submission System**
+It is also used as a **Map Issue Tracker** and **Temporary Submission System**

 ## Contributing
 ### Reporting a Map Bug or Issue